On Change, Grief, And The Quiet Endings No One Prepares You For

 This grief deserves acknowledgement even if nothing “ended” on paper.

-Why Distance Can Be an Act of Care
+Why Distance Can Be An Act of Care

 Sometimes, distance is the kindest option.